Reducing Recidivism: Re-Entry Mediation

 Baltimore Community Mediation City offers Police Complaint Mediation services.
 Residents and officers are now able to have face to face dialogue about difficult interactions, through this program.
 Pictured below, 15 mediators and 5 police officers attended the 2-Day, advanced Police Complaint Mediation training provided by CMM.
 Police officers completed the training so that they would be ambassadors for the program, within the Baltimore City Police Department.

 Watch CMM’s webinar for the Justice Research and Statistics Association.
 It covers police complaint mediation, police youth dialogue circles, and collaborative dialogue for policy change.

 CMM has worked with the Maryland Police Training and Standards Commission to establish best practices for Police Complaint Mediation Programs.
 To view these standards and the reference guide, visit the website:

 Police Youth Dialog Circle

 In Baltimore, Hagerstown, and Takoma Park, CMM has been supporting community mediation centers to provide an opportunity for youth and police to have open, honest, and often hard conversations… in an effort to get to know each other as humans.

 Police Community Policy Making

-CMM is supporting centers in Maryland to build relationships with local government and law making agencies.
+CMM supports mediation centers in Maryland in building relationships with local government and law making agencies.